Kingfisher007/Algo-Analysis/README.md

 # Algo-Analysis
-This is a sample project to analyse different operations performed while execting an algorithm.
+This is a sample project to analyse different operations performed while execting an algorithm with disperate datasets.

 ![HomeScreen](/images/homescreen.jpg)